RecruitmentIbmHk/associate-recruitment-technical-samples/readme.md

 <hr>

 ## 5. Submission Guide
-Check-in the entire source code together with your answer to the **master branch of your own repository (i.e., Either GitLab (https://gitlab.com/) or GitHub (https://github.com/))** and submit the link to {submission_location}
+Check-in the entire source code together with your answer to the **master branch of your own repository (i.e., Either GitLab (https://gitlab.com/) or GitHub (https://github.com/))** and submit the link to the submissions form.

 You are expected to configure your own repository as **PUBLIC** such that IBM recruitment team can access and download the submitted code for evaluation.